Quadrant2Design are proud sponsors of the Kakapo Recovering Programme

 We woke up to some very exciting news this morning – we’ve become surrogate grandparents once again!
 As proud supporters of New Zealand’s Kākāpō Recovery Programme, we were delighted to find out the first chick of 2019 hatched yesterday in Pukenui.
 With approximately only 160 of our feathered friends left on earth, we warmly welcome the pitter-patter of tiny claws.

-Weighing 28 grams – which is about the mass of a light bulb – the little parrot came into the world yesterday, Wednesday January 30th.
+Weighing 28 grams – which is about the mass of a light bulb – the little parrot came into the world yesterday Wednesday, January 30th.
 The chick was a huge surprise to the conservations workers on the Kākāpō Recovery team, with kākāpō births usually taking place towards the end of February.
-You know what they say, early bird gets the worm!
+You know what they say, the early bird gets the worm!

 Here’s hoping the chick is the first of many, and the kākāpō class of 2019 continues to grow!
 To find out more about our involvement with the Kākāpō Recovery Programme, please click here.